 4. Get the Book Professionally Edited

 There are agencies out there that specialize in ebook writing.
 They provide services where you can hire an editor or proofreader for your book or ebook.
-You must get your paper proofread as there are many Amazon published books that go without being corrected, which readers notice.
+It would be best if you got your paper proofread as many Amazon published books go without being corrected, which readers notice.

 5. Cover it.
 Well!

 If you have been an avid reader or even just read the classic children’s books, there will be many that you will remember the cover of but not the name.
 Now, why is that?
 The theory goes that human beings are more prone to respond to and remember visual cues and stimuli.